Final Cut Pro: My free Move plugin

 The only question I have is how did you do the original scrolling credits before you put the logo in?
 And how did you get it to be 50 pixels/per second?

 You mention in the video its tricky but then dont explain how it done.
 Any help here would be appreciated.
-Sorry in advance if its obvious :)
+Sorry in advance if its obvious 🙂

 Nathan

-9. Mark Pigott Says:
+7. Mark Pigott said:

 Having problems with pre-render viewing in FCP.